Available Analytical Techniques

 - Detection of alterations etc.

-FORS is a portable and flexible system for in situ measurements that complements visible/near infrared multispectral imaging by providing higher spectral resolution spectra with a broad wavelength range from 350nm to 2500nm.
+ISAAC is equipped with a portable and flexible FORS system for in situ measurements that complements visible/near infrared multispectral imaging by providing higher spectral resolution spectra with a broad wavelength range from 350nm to 2500nm.

 - Identification of pigments, including some with fine absorption lines (e.g. some red organic dyes)